AuraFrizzati/DE-2025-FinalProject-NHS-EmergencyDeptAttendances/README.md

 The objective of this project is to design and implement an automated data pipeline that retrieves the open-source data on A&E attendances and emergency admissions from the NHS Digital website.
 The pipeline will ensure that the data is collected, processed, and stored efficiently, enabling timely and accurate analysis.

+We will create a pipeline and **retrieve monthly data from January 2020 to February 2025**.

 ## High Level Project Specifications

 To create a DE pipeline, the following steps were taken: